ericbalawejder/image-service/README.md

 ## image-service
--Upload an image to the endpoint `/upload/image`
+* Upload an image to the endpoint `/upload/image`

--Calculate the SHA256 hash of the image.
+* Calculate the SHA256 hash of the image.

--Store the hash, image and additional properties in a DB.
+* Store the hash, image and additional properties in a DB.
 (Not recommended to store image in DB)

--Disallow uploading the same image twice based on the hash.
+* Disallow uploading the same image twice based on the hash.

--Show image at `get/image/{name}`
+* Show image at `get/image/{name}`

--Show image details at `/get/image/info/{name}`
+* Show image details at `/get/image/info/{name}`

 ### To run
 ```shell